Sabrina Chairunnisa

 Sabrina Chairunnisa (born 19 November 1992) is an Indonesian model, actress, YouTuber, and former beauty pageant titleholder who was crowned Puteri Indonesia North Sumatera 2011.
 She represented North Sumatera in the Puteri Indonesia 2011, where she was crowned 3rd Runner Up, behind Maria Selena Nurcahya (Puteri Indonesia 2011), Liza Elly Purnamasari (Puteri Indonesia Lingkungan 2011) and Andi Tenri Gusti Hanum Utari Natassa (Puteri Indonesia Pariwisata 2011).
 She is married to the television presenter and former mentalist Deddy Corbuzier.

 Background and education

 Sabrina Chairunnisa was born on 9 November 1992, in Medan, North Sumatera to a couple of Irwan Hasbullah - Aminah Nasution.
 She earned a bachelor's degree from Trisakti University.
 She then continued postgraduate study at Pelita Harapan University and graduated with a master's degree in communication.
 She is of Iraqi descent.

 Personal life

-On 6 June 2022, Sabrina Chairunnisa officially married and became the wife of actor and former magician Deddy Corbuzier after 9 years of dating.
-Their second marriage really surprised the public because neither Sabrina Chairunnisa nor Deddy Corbuzier had ever mentioned previous wedding plans.
+On 6 June 2022, Sabrina Chairunnisa married actor and former magician Deddy Corbuzier after nine years of dating.